The Heart of a Woman (album)

 The album made its first appearance on Billboard magazine's Top LP's & Tapes chart in the issue dated December 28, 1974, and remained there for seven weeks, peaking at number 139.
 It also began a two-week run on the UK album chart on April 5, 1975, during which time it made it to number 39.

-The only song from the album that ever charted as a single by Mathis was "Sail on White Moon", which entered Billboards list of the 50 most popular Easy Listening songs in the US in the issue of the magazine dated February 15, 1975, and peaked at number 35 during its five weeks there; however, the title track from the album was used in a commercial for Helena Rubinstein's Courant perfume.
+The only song from the album that ever charted as a single by Mathis was "Sail on White Moon", which entered Billboards list of the 50 most popular Easy Listening songs in the US in the issue of the magazine dated February 15, 1975, and peaked at number 35 during its five weeks there.
+However, the title track from the album was used in a commercial for Helena Rubinstein's Courant perfume.

+Reception

-ReceptionBillboard asserted, "With Johnny Bristol handling the production, we may have the most contemporary commercial LP Mathis has come up with in several years."
+Billboard asserted, "With Johnny Bristol handling the production, we may have the most contemporary commercial LP Mathis has come up with in several years."